Ecological genetics and genomics

 Understanding how plants are able to respond to natural selection in stressful environments requires an understanding of which ecological factors are important, the physiology that underlies response to environment and the genetic basis of that response.
 We investigate the importance of phenotypic plasticity and natural selection on response to native and invasive habitats.
 See also Phenotypic plasticity in the age of ’Omics.

 Epigenetics in model, native and invasive species.
-We use methylation sensitive AFLP and experimental approaches to identify heritable epigenetic effects.
-Invasive species are able to adapt to novel, sometimes stressful environments with limited genetic variation or through hybridization, so epigenetic effects could be an important source of phenotypic variation.
-Similarly, native salt marsh plants may adjust quickly to stressful changes with epigenetic effects.
+We use bisulfite sequencing and experimental approaches to identify epigenetic effects.
+Invasive species are able to adapt to novel, sometimes stressful environments with limited genetic variation or through hybridization, so epigenetic mechanisms could provide an important source of phenotypic variation.
+Similarly, native salt marsh plants may adjust quickly to stressful changes with epigenetic mechanisms.